Share the gift of time by joining University Medical Center Brackenridge's Volunteer family!

 The benefit... being a part of a caring organization

-The University Medical Center Brackenridge (UMCB) has been an essential medical resource for the people of Austin and Central Texas for 125 years, serving as the only Level One Trauma Center for adults in the region.
+The University Medical Center Brackenridge (UMCB) has been an essential medical resource for the people of Austin and Central Texas, serving as the only Level One Trauma Center for adults in the region.
 UMCB is known for innovations, cutting-edge technology, academic medicine and education.
 Each of these contribute to advancing healthcare to the next level.

 We offer volunteer opportunities in five key areas: Patient Services which includes the acute care floors, Mother and Baby, ICU (Intensive Care Unit), and ED (Emergency Department).
 Other service departments include; the Information Desk, Specialty Care Clinics, the Gift Shop and Sewing Room (Sewing Room Volunteers make items that benefit our patients.)